rkaunismaa/NLP4HTML/express/express-match/README.md

  So now, the work is trying to figure out how to create the user list template using pug ... ugh ...
 The code in the /ExpressGenerator/express-locallibrary-tutorial has a lot of pug examples in the /view folder ... use this as your guide. ...
 Right, to run this site, you first need to spin up the mongodb with ...

  sudo systemctl start mongod

+ 6) Add the code to hit the db and send back all the users in the exports.user_list method of /controllers/usersController.js

+ 7) Add a new '